ArturoDent/launch-config/README.md

 # Launch A Config

  This vscode extension allows you to create settings to launch any number of your `launch.json` configurations or compounds via separate keybindings.
 These launch configs can be in any root folder in a multi-root workspace.
 And a launch config from one root folder can be triggered while in a file from a different root folder.
-And you can create arrays of launch configs to run with a singel keybinding.</br></br>
+And you can create arrays of launch configs to run with a single keybinding.</br></br>

 > The named configurations are looked up in `.vscode/launch.json` found in the given folder.
 Before debugging starts, all unsaved files are saved and the launch configurations are brought up-to-date.
 Folder specific variables used in the configuration (e.g. `${workspaceFolder}`) are resolved against the given folder.
 From [startDebugging()](https://code.visualstudio.com/api/references/vscode-api#debug)  documentation.